sofyankirat/HTS/README.md

+dscsdcsdc
 # HTS - Hypothesis Testing Solver 🧠📊
+sdcscscds
 **HTS (Hypothesis Testing Solver)** is a web-based platform that helps users perform and understand hypothesis testing using three different methods: the Traditional Method, P-value Method, and Confidence Interval Method.
 It is designed to guide users through each statistical approach clearly and interactively, complete with visualizations and step-by-step calculations.

 ---